 Transaction Testing Procedure: The examiners reviewed a complete listing of the Massachusetts complaint files from the Division and the Company for the examination period to evaluate this Standard.

-Of the total of 7 complaints, 4 were received from the Division, the examiners reviewed the 4 Division complaints to determine whether any exceeded the 14 day response time required by Division.
+In addition, the examiners reviewed all complaints to determine whether any exceeded the 14 day response time required by Division.